 S. Joshua Swamidass (MD, PhD, UC–Irvine) is a scientist, physician, and associate professor of laboratory and genomic medicine at Washington University in Saint Louis, where he uses artificial intelligence to explore science at the intersection of medicine, biology, and chemistry.
 He is a Veritas Forums speaker and blogs at Peaceful Science.

-Nikki A. Toyama-Szeto is senior director of biblical justice integration and mobilization at International Justice Mission (IJM) in Washington, DC.
-She provides strategic leadership to the IJM Institute for Biblical Justice and IJM's Global Prayer team to ignite passion for biblical justice among the global church.
+Nikki A. Toyama-Szeto is executive director of Christians for Social Action (CSA), where she helps Christians have a faith-fuleed engagement with social issues.
+Previously, she served as senior director of biblical justice integration and mobilization at International Justice Mission (IJM) in Washington, D.C.
 Prior to joining IJM, Nikki worked with InterVarsity Christian Fellowship for twelve years, including serving as program director for InterVarsity's Urbana Student Missions Convention.
 She is the coauthor of Partnering with the Global Church and More Than Serving Tea.

 Gideon Yee Shun Tsang is an artist, writer, photographer, and spiritual leader.
 He was the founding pastor at Vox Veniae in Austin, Texas, where he's been living for the past twenty years.
 He originally hails from Canada.
 He can be found meandering the country in his van, bike camping in national forests, or cliff jumping into cenotes.